thunderlrr/thunderlrr.github.io/contents/home.md

 [![thunderlrr](https://img.shields.io/badge/senli1073-github-blue?logo=github)](https://github.com/thunderlrr/thunderlrr.github.io)

-He is currently pursuing a fully funded research-based Master's Degree in Data Science and Analytics, at Information Hub, The Hong Kong University of Science and Technology(Guangzhou), China.
+He is currently pursuing a fully funded research-based Master's Degree in Data Science and Analytics, supervised by Prof. Yuxuan Liang, at Information Hub, The Hong Kong University of Science and Technology(Guangzhou), China.
+He graduated with a Bachelor's Degree in Data Science from the School of Mathematics, Tianjin University, under the supervision of Prof. Huaming Wu.
 #### Email
 slei924[at]connect.hkust-gz.edu.cn